tensorflow/tfjs-examples/quantization/README.md

 [converter module](https://github.com/tensorflow/tfjs-converter)
-supports reducing the numeric precision of weights to 16-bit and 8-bit integers after the completion of the model training, which leads to approximately 50% and 75% reduction in the sizeofthe model, respectively.
+supports reducing the numeric precision of weights to 16-bit and 8-bit integers after the completion of the model training, which leads to approximately 50% and 75% reduction in model size, respectively.

 The following figure provides an intuitive understanding of the degree to which weight values are discretized under the 16- and 8-bit quantization